 Beach Towel with Zip Pocket for Valuables

-If you only have keys and a little money, perhaps you might look for a beach towel with a hidden zip pocket.
-Thieves might be tempted to pick up bags and walk away with them, but towels are rarely taken from the beach.
+If you only have keys and a little money, perhaps you might look for a beach towel with a hidden zippered pocket.
+Thieves might be tempted to pick up bags and walk away with them, but towels are rarely taken during a beach theft.

 Bury your valuables in the sand

 This seems a little bit extreme to me, but it could work.
-If you bury your bag in the sand, and then cover it with another layer of sand, perhaps no one will even spot it!
+If you bury your bag in the sand, and then cover it with another layer of sand you'll hide valuables.
+Perhaps no one will even spot it!

 This might work if you are the first person on the beach, but might look a little obvious if the beach is busy and you dig a hole to bury your stuff!
 It goes without saying that if you want to do this, you should have a waterproof drybag.